-The Portuguese Camino of Santiago is much more than the millennia-old cities we cross, the magical mountains we climb or the pain endured by all pilgrims.
+The Portuguese Camino of Santiago is more than the millennial-old cities we cross, magical mountains we climb, or pain endured by all pilgrims.
 In reality, this is a route made by people.
 That’s why this article is about them.
-You’ll meet legends, hospitable people and soulful walkers.
-Read on to meet 5 inspiring personalities you’ll only find on the millennial route.
+You’ll meet legends, hospitable people, and soulful walkers.
+Read on to meet 5 inspiring personalities of the Portuguese Camino you’ll only find on the millennial route.

 Barbosa, from the Barbosa café.